 With so many problems to solve in the mixed reality world, what made you choose this as the premier AfterNow HoloLens project?

 There were two main reasons for creating Hue Lights:

 First, a universal challenge in MR is creating interfaces that are freed from a slab or 2D screen and free of physical constraints.
 What would an interface that is optimized to use depth, perspective, rotation, etc. look like?
 Hue Lights provides us with a base platform for testing interactions with 3D models as controllers.
 We have been able to get many people in the experience, take detailed notes, and get valuable feedback on their behaviors.

 Second, we believe strongly that MR is on its way to becoming a part of everyday life for nearly everybody.
 We felt that making something that would allow users to alter their real world from within the HoloLens would be a great introduction to this concept.

-Thanks to Anthony for allowing me to interrupt his workday and answer my questions.
+Thanks to Anthony for allowing me to interrupt his workday a few months ago and answer my questions.
 I could not agree more with his and the rest of his team's assessment.

 While Hue Lights may not be an efficient or effective solution for the three light bulbs I have for my home at the moment, when that number grows to 15, the efficiency ratio increases exponentially.

 And you know what?
 It has immersive, interactive, and fun covered.